 Her research has shown that parents are most worried by predators and children are most concerned by cyberbullying.

 Another of her proposals is an overhaul of the video game classification system.
-Classifications are likely to be refined on the basis that what may be deemed appropriate for someone approaching 18 may well not be appropriate for someone
+Classifications are likely to be refined on the basis that what may be deemed appropriate for someone approaching 18 may well not be appropriate for someone of nine

 The new classification system will be clearer, with one set of logos and much more explicit descriptions of content and context on the packaging.
 She is also likely to propose a clearer law stating when games cannot be sold under that age.
+The

-The BBFC system gives no indication about contents of games or detail of why an age rating has been given.
+BBFC system gives no indication about contents of games or detail of why an age rating has been given.

 Although social network sites have community guidelines or acceptable use policies, these are not always properly enforced.
-The most popular video on the website Pure Street Fight was called Girl Beat Up In Street and had been
+The most popular video on the website Pure Street Fight was called Girl Beat Up In Street and had been viewed

 Byron said she wanted these self-generated and hugely profitable sites to be asked to agree codes of practice on harmful content, and for an independent body to evaluate whether the site is meeting the standards it has set for itself.